 Hi, welcome to the Vintage RPG FAQ.
-You are probably here because you follow Vintage RPG on Instagram, on Tumblr (thanks!), or the Vintage RPG Podcast and you have questions.
+You are probably here because you follow Vintage RPG on Instagram, or on Tumblr, or listen to the Vintage RPG Podcast and you have questions.
 Well, I’m Stu – I run the joint and I have (some) answers.
 I get these questions a lot, so hopefully this satisfies your burning curiosity.
-If not, drop me a line at email@example.com!
+If not, drop me a line at firstname.lastname@example.org!

 What’s this podcast?